 \section{Discussion}

 In this article, we have proposed a polymer model constrained by Hi-C or GAM experimental measurements to represent the chromosome.
-This Gaussian effective model (GEM) takes into account the chain connectivity, and non-bonded interactions between chromosomal loci through harmonic potentials which represent the cross-links formed during the Hi-C protocol.
-In our application to data from GAM experiments, the effective potentials can be seen as representing directly the underlying biological interactions.
-As a central property, we found the explicit mapping defined in \cref{eq:gem_inverse_correlation,eq:cij_rij2} which relates the harmonic couplings to the contact probabilities between monomers.
-This allows us in principle to reconstruct a GEM reproducing exactly the contact probabilities measured in Hi-C or GAM experiments.
-However, due to the presence of noise and inaccuracies in the experimental contact probabilities, we had to resort to an alternative approach in order to select only physically admissible GEM.
-We achieved this by minimizing the least-square estimator (LSE) between experimental and model contact probabilities, in a sub-space of admissible GEMs.
-We then used the reconstructed GEMs to perform Brownian Dynamics simulation of the chromosome.
-While it is not a substitute to first principle molecular dynamics simulations, this approach is valuable because the trajectories simulated by Brownian Dynamics reproduce the experimental contact probabilities.
+We modeled the DNA as a flexible polymer (since the resolution is much larger than the persistence length of the DNA), with harmonic interactions between chromosomal loci encoding the contact frequency in Hi-C and GAM experiments.
+The spring constants are chosen so as to best reproduce the experimentally measured contact probabilities.
+We computed the explicit mapping defined in \cref{eq:gem_inverse_correlation,eq:cij_rij2} which relates the harmonic couplings to the contact probabilities between monomers.
+We then used this property to reconstruct a physically admissible GEM of the chromosome by minimizing the distance between experimental and model contact probabilities.
+We applied this method to many chromosomes and data sets.
+Overall, the quantitative agreement obtained suggested that the GEM offers a good representation of the chromosome.
+In order to illustrate potential applications of our method, we then used the reconstructed GEM to perform BD simulation of the chromosome.
+While it is not a substitute to first principles molecular dynamics simulations, this approach is valuable because the trajectories simulated by BD reproduce the experimental contact probabilities.